 "I was recruited by a number of people in town who felt that Town Meeting had lost some direction," Kurland said at a debate last week.

 In debates this month, Kurland has said he would run Town Meeting with a different attitude than DeFreitas has.
-He has used the word "respect" multiple times when talking about how he'd interact with Town Meeting representatives.

 When asked at one debate what makes him more qualified, Kurland said, "It's really a matter of style."

 DeFreitas admitted to being "less than gracious on a few occasions."